vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware_monitor.md

 How does adding a new specific docker container impact the load on my server?

-I was looking for a script that monitors temperature, cpu, disk, memory and push that to MQTT.
+I was looking for a script that monitors temperature, CPU, disk, memory and pushes that to MQTT.

 From MQTT, it's easy to load it into Home Assistant to create a presentation of it and with Node-RED to create alerts when it reaches a maximum value.